 Our foundation programmes offer the best preparation for bachelors degree study to international and other students whose first language is not English.

-Foundation programmes are taught on behalf of the University by Taylors College and UP International College.
+Foundation programmes in New Zealand are taught on behalf of the University of Auckland by Taylors College and UP International College.
 Foundation study usually takes a year, although accelerated 8-month programmes are available to qualified students.